Jondal (village)

 Jondal is a village in Ullensvang Municipality in Vestland county, Norway.
-It was the administrative centre of the former Jondal municipality prior to its dissolution in 2020.
 The village is located on the southern shore of the Hardangerfjorden, about 55 km southeast of the city of Bergen.
 It is located on the Folgefonna peninsula, about 12 km northwest of the Folgefonna glacier in Folgefonna National Park.
 The village of Kysnesstranda lies about 15 km to the south.

-The 0.6 km2 village has a population (2019) of 397 and a population density of 662 PD/km2.
+The 0.58 km2 village has a population (2025) of 427 and a population density of 736 PD/km2.

 The entrance to the Jondal Tunnel lies just 5 km south of the village.
-There is a regular ferry route from Jondal to Tørvikbygd in Kvam municipality, across the fjord.
+There is a regular ferry route from Jondal to Tørvikbygd in Kvam Municipality, across the fjord.

 The village is bisected by the Jondalselvi river.
 The village is the commercial centre of the northwestern part of the municipality.
-There is one school, Jondal School, and it is located on the north side of the river in Jondal.
+There is one school (Jondal School) and it is located on the north side of the river in Jondal.
 Jondal Church is also located here.

+History

+The village was the administrative centre of the former Jondal Municipality that existed until its dissolution in 2020.